 With the speed of change these days, adaptability is key to individual and collective success especially as it relates to the new social enterprise.

-In Bersin’s 2017 High Impact Learning Organization research, it was found that the strongest business outcomes were realized inside organizations where development is embedded in the work itself, so workers are doing new things, experimenting, and accessing the guidance that they need to succeed.
+In Bersin’s 2017 High Impact Learning Organization research, it was found that the strongest business outcomes were realized inside organizations where employee development is embedded in the work itself, so workers are doing new things, experimenting, and accessing the guidance that they need to succeed.

 When everyone is responsible for developing themselves and helping others develop, this allows the entire organization to continuously evolve and adapt to its environment.